SCOREC/meshFields/docs/pumiFieldNotes.md

 - provide meta data functions - counts, types, {set|get}{Data|Shape}, rename, etc.
 - no math
 - I think this class was an after thought, possibly to support NumberingOf
-  - git history shows FieldBase and Field being added at the same time... the change may predate our use of git (or at least the repo)
+  - not clear - git history shows FieldBase and Field being added at the same time... the change may predate our use of git (or at least the repo)

 Field